VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 - **C++**: A very *fast* language, famous for creating game engines and games themselves.
 - **C#**: A higher-level language popular in video game scripting.
 - **JavaScript**: Very popular in creating games hosted on web browsers and mobile platforms.
-- **Java**: A universal language popular in various games, including Minecraft.
+- **Java**: A universal language popular for creating games such as Minecraft.

 **Embedded systems and IoT:**